clokep/clokep.github.io/content/pages/resources.rst

 * `You don’t need standup`_ by palmerj3
 * `10X Programmer and other Myths in Software Engineering – Interview with Laurent Bossavit`_ by Gareth Wilson
 * `JIRA is an antipattern`_ by Jon Evans
+* `Are startups getting value from project estimation?`_ by Abe Winter

 .. _What is BDD and why should I care?: http://vimeo.com/72673788
 .. _How we use Trello & Google Docs to make UserVoice better every day: https://community.uservoice.com/blog/trello-google-docs-product-management/